Portuguese Food Guide

 Portuguese Food Guide: Portuguese Restaurant Recommendations

 Truth be told, Portuguese food in Macau isn’t as good as it is in Portugal, but that’s quite a big ask.
-It’s still pretty awesome nonethless, and here are five restaurants where you can never go wrong.
+It’s still pretty awesome nonetheless, and here are five restaurants that deliver every time.

 Remarkably consistent, A Petisqueira is the most popular restaurant on this list, with reservations essential everyday of the week.